Video Encoding and Video Codecs: Everything You Should KnowFebruary 6, 2019

 Thanks to codecs, Netflix manages to stream more than 97,000 hours of content every minute.¹ And in order to get those streams into your living room — no matter the device — Netflix must use both new and tried-and-true codecs.

-What does encoding involve and how do video codecs work?
+What does video encoding involve and how do video codecs work?
 We’ll dig deeper below and cover the most common video codecs used today.

 What Is Encoding?